-The government also takes on credit risk related to committed, but undisbursed direct loans, funding commitments to GSEs, and other activities.
-Many of these programs were developed to provide credit where borrowers are not able to get access to credit with reasonable terms and conditions.
+The government also takes on credit risk related to committed, but undisbursed direct loans, CARES Section 4003 COVID-19 credit program receivables, funding commitments to GSEs, CARES Section 4003 Section 13(3) funding provided to CCF, MSF, MLF, TALF, and other activities.
+Many of these programs were developed or provided credit support to the pandemic emergency relief programs of the Federal Reserve Board, to provide credit where borrowers are not able to get access to credit with reasonable terms and conditions.
 These programs expose the government to potential costs and losses.
 The extent of the risk assumed is described in more detail in the notes to the financial statements, and where applicable, is factored into credit reform models and reflected in fair value measurements.

-Y. Treaties and Other International Agreements
+Z. Treaties and Other International Agreements